Node Support Comission’s Docs ▸ How to create local nodes

 – What’s a local node?

-Local nodes are the territorial extension of FairCoop, they offer the link between the local projects, initiatives, individuals or collectives to the faircoop –> Therefore we can see a local node as a connector team which shares the information bidirectionally (local-global-local)
+Local nodes (LN) are the local grassroots base of FairCoop, they offer the link between the local projects, initiatives, individuals or collectives to the global Faircoop community.
+Therefore a local node can be seen as a connector team which shares the information bidirectionally (local-global-local).

-– What is needed to create a local node?
+– What is needed to create a LN?

-Mainly is needed a group of individuals, committed with FairCoop and compromised with the tasks that a local node needs to do.
+A group of individuals committed to FairCoop and to the tasks a local node needs to do.

 – How many members for each node?

-A minimal number to be considered a functional node, could be 3 members because 3 is in lot of cultures the minimal number to create a coop or association etc. However would be great to be at least 6 people, and if a node is able to involve 10-12 very active members would be a powerful one.
+The minimum number to be considered a functional node is 3 members, because 3 is in many cultures the minimum number to create a coop, association, etc. However it would be great to be at least 6 people, and a node which is able to involve 10-12 very active members would be a powerful one.

-For those persons that are looking forward to create a node but they are not yet 3 people, the first thing to do, it is networking! 🙂 We are sure there are people around you interested in the project, moreover, you can get in touch with extension commission in order to help you creating an event nearby you and so more people can know about the project.
+For those people who are looking forward to create a node but they are less than 3, the first thing to do is networking!
+We are sure there are people around you interested in the project, moreover, you can ask the Extension commission to help you create an event near you so that more people can learn about the project.

 - Welcome to FairCoop at local level.
 Making possible to host physical meetups with individuals and collectives interested in FairCoop

-- Spread Faircoop in the territory.
-Share the Faircoop news with all your contacts, that mostly are at your local level.
+- Spread Faircoop in the region.
+Share the FairCoop news with all your contacts who live nearby.

-- Workshops, talks, interviews about faircoop.
-A local node is the reference of FairCoop in their territory, therefore when a FairCoop commission receive a petition to do something physically, will resend the petition to the local node, able to host it.This could be a physical public talk, and interview with a local media or an information table, for example.
+- Workshops, talks, interviews about FairCoop.
+A LN is the reference of FairCoop in their region, therefore when a FairCoop commission receives a petition to do something physically, it will resend the petition to the local node able to host it.This could be a physical public talk, an interview with local media, an information table, etc.

-- Connection between faircoop network and local projects A local node, is the best for knowing what projects in their territory could be interested in Faircoop, and could be responsible to contact them.
-This is for the general Faircoop information, but also, for every concret project that could have relation with things that are being done already by some projects at local level.
+- Connection between the FairCoop network and local projects.
+LNs are the best for knowing which projects in their region could be interested in Faircoop, and is responsible to contact them.
+This is for the general Faircoop information, but also for every concrete project that could have relation with things that are being done already at local level.
 There is also the need to facilitate and support the use of all the different economic tools available in the FairCoop ecosystem, like use.fair-coin.org, FairMarket, FairPay, etc.

-- Transmission channel for the FairCoop global projects. when a global project is scheduled, the local nodes will be a key team to expand the project to existing groups that could have things to bring together with others…
+- Transmission channel for the FairCoop global projects.
+When a global project is scheduled, the local nodes will be a key team to expand the project to existing groups that could have similar activities or may want to participate.